nuxt-community/sentry-module/README.md

   - This option is ignored when `injectMock: false`
   - If `mockApiMethods: true` then all available api methods will be mocked

-> If `injectMock: true` then _captureException_ will always be mocked for use with the window.onerror listener
+> If `injectMock: true` then _captureException_ wi
+      captureEvent doesnt exists on the mockll always be mocked for use with the window.onerror listener

   ```js
   // nuxt.config.js